dolphindb/web/README.md

 # Build
 pnpm run build

-# The generated files are in the web directory
+# The generated files are in the out/ directory
 ```